 Despite their athletic nature, Whippets are still prone to a number of hereditary and congenital conditions that can adversely affect their health – not to mention your budget.
 Some of the conditions and illnesses Whippets are prone to include eye conditions such as cataracts, progressive retinal atrophy, color dilution alopecia and corneal dystrophy; skin issues such as pattern baldness; and blood diseases such as von Willebrand Disease.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Whippet inherits his dad’s baldness or his mom’s bad eyes, you’re covered.